tum-pbs/pbdl-book/intro.md

 Welcome to the Physics-based Deep Learning Book 👋

-**TL;DR**: This document targets a veriety of combinations of physical simulations with deep learning.
+**TL;DR**: This document targets a variety of combinations of physical simulations with deep learning.
 As much as possible, the algorithms will come with hands-on code examples to quickly get started.
 Beyond standard _supervised_ learning from data, we'll look at loss constraints, and more tightly coupled learning algorithms with differentiable simulations.